urgdog/urg.systems/thonks/crashcart.md

 2. Plug capture card -> laptop (USB-A or USB-C)

 3. OBS or any webcam viewer picks it up instantly
-   (VLC, ffplay - heck you can Zoom/Webex/Google Meet it if you want, which now you can even record with the meeting fuctions! slick.)
+   OBS, VLC, ffplay - whatever.
+Shows up like a webcam, which means you could even share it over Zoom... for some reason.

 4. Plug in your keyboard -> you're in.
    Watch your server boot, panic loop, or whatever.

-For around **$60**, you will never again:
-- Wander a datacenter begging for a crash cart
+Around $60.
+No more begging for a crash cart.
-- Keep a dusty VGA monitor in your closet "just in case"
+No more VGA monitor in your closet.

-This is gear investment that gives you **zero-dependency console access** anywhere you go.
-You are now the crash cart.
+You are the crash cart now.